Complex cooperation

 When heavily injured ants are brought in, which happens only infrequently, they will get no treatment, but are carried out of the nest instead.
 The ants only help injured nest mates that will survive.

 The rescue behaviour in Megaponera analis is unique.
 It could develop in these ants because they conduct short and space-limited raids on a dangerous prey.
-There are many casualties, but the injuries are rarely fatal when the victims get help – and help is available.
+There are many casualties, but the injuries are rarely fatal when the victims get help – and help is worth the effort.
 Without rescuing behaviour, the colony would be much smaller and fewer workers would be available to join a raiding party.
 To give an idea of the importance: the number of ants that are rescued on a day roughly equals the number that is born.

 Willy van Strien